-Techgroupmeetup.com helps struggling companies implement better solutions.
-Launched by Keely Grigel, whose career spans award-winning projects in web development and entertainment industry technology.
+Techgroupmeetup helps struggling companies implement better solutions.
+Launched by Keely Grigel, her career spans award-winning projects in web development and entertainment industry technology.

 Within 15 years, Keely has pioneered technical workflows, UX design & marketing projects for iconic brands Prince, John Mayer, Josh Groban, Chris Brown, The Killers, and Bam Margera.
-The Sundance Institute, William Morris Agency-Endeavor, AEG-Live Goldenvoice Coachella, Pepperdine, and Tommy Wiseau– all of these experiences trained her how to structure dreams.
+The Sundance Institute, William Morris Agency-Endeavor, AEG-Live Goldenvoice Coachella, Pepperdine, and Tommy Wiseau– all of these experiences trained her how to be a fearless disrupter in guiding clients how to best structure their dreams.

 Driving into a wall of smoke while people were being evacuated.
 Smoke jumpers sharing life lessons before skydiving out of airplanes into forest fires, perhaps never to return.
+Experiencing the impact of international government contract bidding processes to provide wildlife land management solutions.
 That was childhood.
 Next came the entertainment industry.

 People have always shared intense stories with Keely, including dreams of tech innovation.
-Adopted into a family of international forest firefighters, this chain of command workflow structure complements artistic brainstorming sessions and tech operations planning her team brings to launch any project.
+Adopted into a family of international forest firefighting engineering equipment and chemicals manufacturing, this chain of command workflow structure complements artistic brainstorming sessions and technical operations planning that her team brings to launch any project.

-Her early career includes the infamous Tommy Wiseau cult classic, The Room, whose notorious behind-the-scenes legends are currently being developed into a feature by James Franco and the writers of 500 Days of Summer (announced in Variety, 2014).
+Her early career includes the infamous Tommy Wiseau cult classic, The Room, whose notorious behind-the-scenes legends were developed into the feature by James Franco and the writers of 500 Days of Summer.
+This wildly-hyped project world premiered at the 2017 Austin Film Festival to critically acclaimed reviews.

 Keely’s love of Halloween and sci-fi complemented her work lighting serial killers on Gacy then later on Dahmer, starring Jeremy Renner.
 His performance earned him the Independent Spirit Award Nomination for “Best Lead Male.”
 This role caught the attention of Kathryn Bigelow, who cast Renner in The Hurt Locker, for which she won the 1st Academy Award bestowed upon a female director at the 82nd Academy Awards (2010).

-By 22-years-old, Keely achieved her life’s dream when her work in stage management and film set lighting resulted in being invited to work at the Sundance Institute Director’s Lab.
-As one of the youngest crew members in attendance, Keely studied how to workshop film projects alongside Joseph Gordon-Levitt, Sally Field, Ed Harris, Wendie Malick, Melanie Lynskey, Miranda July, Patrick Fugit, Robert Elswit, and other celebrities.
+By 22-years-old, Keely achieved her life’s dream when her work in stage management and film set lighting on the pet projects of A-list celebrities and cinematography crews resulted in being invited to work at the Sundance Institute Director’s Lab.
+As one of the youngest crew members in attendance, Keely studied how to workshop film projects alongside Joseph Gordon-Levitt, Sally Field, Ed Harris, Wendie Malick, Melanie Lynskey, Miranda July, Patrick Fugit, Robert Elswit, and other visionaries.

 Months later, AOL hired Keely to combine her post-production, web design, and PR skills into a demanding role as technical point of contact for global ad agencies in the rapidly changing internet media industry.